insin/newforms/docs/formsets_api.rst

          No longer returns cleaned data for extra forms which haven't been modified.

+      .. versionchanged:: 0.10
+         No longer includes cleaned data from incomplete extra forms.

    .. js:function:: BaseFormSet#deletedForms()

       Returns a list of forms that have been marked for deletion.